Bodh Gaya – Revered Place for Buddhist

 At one shop we could find a locally woven cotton cloth, which the shopkeeper told us, is very popular.
 Besides shops, you would see the ubiquitous monks in their trademark red all over the place.

 There are many organizations that have programs going on that you can attend.
 When we were there, the Buddha relics from Anuradhapura were on display for the public.
 You can also attend meditation courses and join the ritualistic ceremonies if you stay there for some time.

 There are not too many vehicles moving around on the roads except the tourist buses making it easier to walk around the place and mingle with the people.
 We saw a lot of school children in their bright uniforms going through various monasteries.
 At night there are small candles that you can light for a small fee and the candles put together look beautiful.

 The authorities are developing a new huge park along a lake.
 This has a decent sized open-air theatre in the park and the lake will have boating facilities.

 ASI Museum Bodh Gaya

-ASI museum here is small but has beautiful collection of stone sculptures.
-Unfortunately the photography is not permitted in the museum.
-At this point in time the museum was also undergoing a bit of renovation.
+ASI museum here is small but has a beautiful collection of stone sculptures.
+Unfortunately, the photography is not permitted in the museum.
+At this point in time, the museum was also undergoing a bit of renovation.
 There is a multi-media museum where you can sit comfortably and go through a multi-media presentation on the history of the place.
 You can see the old pictures, hear the authentic information and dive deep into the philosophy if you have time and inclination.

-Everything in this town of Buddha’s enlightenment has an imprint of him.
+Everything in this town of Buddha’s enlightenment has the imprint of him.
 It is a place that you have to feel more than see.